carijung/Assignment2-UsabilityEvaluationWithUsers/README.md

 <p>&nbsp;</p>

 ## Purpose of Usability Testing
 Usability testing allows us to gain an understanding of the interaction between users and products, which is significant to developing a product.
-Therefore, the goal for this usability testing was to test the difficulty, efficiency, and satisfaction of the [UN Environment Programme](https://www.unep.org/) website.
-Because this website is rich in resources, it is possible for users to feel overwhelmed when scouring through and there is a chance that they might even miss several informations.
+Therefore, the goal of this usability testing was to test the difficulty, efficiency, and satisfaction of the [UN Environment Programme](https://www.unep.org/) website.
+Because this website is rich in resources, users may potentially feel overwhelmed when scouring through and there is a chance that they might even miss several information.
 This should not be the case as there is a variety of users who may want to gain more insight about our environment and potentially help make a change.
-Therefore, the goal was to see how users obtained specific information when instructed to do so.
+Therefore, the goal was to see how the user obtained specific information when instructed to do so.

 <p>&nbsp;</p>